Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### 4.2.1 Choose Template and Mode

 1. Fetch Current Parameters: By clicking this button, the AlgPlatformViewer fetches all the Global-, Region-, and Calibration parameters saved on the center connected.
 The fetched parameters are then loaded into the Global-, Calibration-, Region settings for visualization and further configuration if needed.
-2. Template Selection: Selects saved Global settings template via a dropdown menu for quick switching between scenario-specific configurations, such as for different shapes of bags.
+2. Template Selection: Select saved Global settings template via a dropdown menu for quick switching between scenario-specific configurations, such as for different shapes of bags.
 For soft-bags, we recommend to use template 6.
 3. Material Type Switching: Supports switching between two material types—Soft-pack (Bag) and Carton (Box)—to adapt to different depalletizing target recognition logics.
 4. Apply Calibration to All Templates and Distribute: This button applies the Region and Calibration settings to all other templates.
 The logic is that Global settings contain parameters specific to a depalletizing target, which may change when cargo types change.
 However, the detection area and camera calibration remain constant since the robot's physical position does not change.
 Therefore, when the cargo type changes, you only need to update the Global settings, without having to re-enter the Region and Calibration parameters every time.
 5. Operation Mode Switching: Simple Mode: Parameters are fixed.
 It performs only basic validation on cargo dimensions without advanced algorithm features, making it suitable for standardized, routine depalletizing scenarios.
 Expert Mode: Unlocks full custom parameter configuration and enables advanced features like parcel merging.
 This mode is designed for complex working conditions and scenarios requiring refined recognition (UI to be continuously optimized).